MatrixOrbital/EVE-Library/README.md

 **RUN THE EXE**

-Please note, if you do not have the USB2SPI module and an EVE2/3/4 display attached, nothing will happen.
+Please note, if you do not have the USB2SPI module and an EVE display attached, nothing will happen.
 ![alt text](https://raw.githubusercontent.com/MatrixOrbital/Basic-EVE-Demo/master/Screens/Basic-EVE-Demo-5.png)

 If you have a touch screen, TPR or TPC, you will need to calibrate the touch screen by pressing the dots.
 After the calibration is complete, you will see Matrix Orbital with a blue circle.
 If you press the circle it will enlarge.